UoB-COMSM0166/2026-group-27/README.md

 ## 6.2 Quantitative Analysis: System Usability Scale (SUS) - editing this section - thanusha

-The SUS was used to evaluate the usability of the game.
+The SUS was used to evaluate the usability of the game across different levels.
 If a game is too easy, it can become uninteresting, while unnecessary difficulty or frustration can reduce replayability (Sweetser & Wyeth, 2005).
+Therefore, we compared both levels to evaluate whether usability is consistent as difficulty increases.

-Ten participants completed gameplay tasks such as collecting items and finding the exit before filling out the SUS questionnaire.
-(Raw data: Appendix ?)
+Ten participants completed level 1 and then filled out the SUS questionnaire, then completed level 2 and filled out the questionnaire again.
+Each SUS question was rated ranked on a scale of 1-5 (1=strongly disagree and 5=strongly agree) (Raw data: Appendix 1).

+SUS mean scores were calculated for each level, and a Wilcoxon signed-rank test was conducted to compare whether usability between levels was statistically significant.
+This test was chosen as the same participants took part in both levels, and SUS responses were collected using a rating scale (1-5), so a method that does not assume exact numerical data (a non-parametric test) was more suitable.

 <p align="center">
   <b>Figure ?: </b>